-Father Martin welcomes you to marry at the beautiful St Mary’s Church just a stones throw from the hall.
-If you are interested in this then securing a date with Father Martin is one of the first things you should do.
+We welcome you to marry at the beautiful St Mary’s Church just a stones throw from the hall.
+If you are interested in this then securing a date the contacting the church wardens is the first thing that you should do.

 In order to be married at this church, one of you needs to demonstrate that you have a connection with the parish.
 This could be one of the following: